wludh/ugfellows/README.md

 * Develop personal DH research projects or contribute to library DH projects.
 * Collaborate/mentor with other fellows or student groups on specific projects.

+In fall 2016, we have three fellows:

+* [Abdur Khan](/khan/) - working on a Jekyll plugin for converting TEI to markdown.
+Also learning Ruby and Ruby on Rails to work with the [Huon d'Auvergne](huondauvergene.org) project.
+* [Aidan Valente](/valente/) - working on a Jekyll plugin for converting TEI to markdown digital archiving.
+* [Haley Soutter](/soutter/) - working on strategic communciations in the University Library.